NgTuanHung051103/docs/thanhlm/UC_W03_Delete_Word.md

 ### Preconditions
 - User must be authenticated as Admin
 - User must have word management permissions
-- The selected word must exist in the database
-- System must be accessible and operational

 ### Postconditions
 - Word is marked as inactive (is_active = false) in database